kantamanidba/Sequence_Reset/README.md

 **Note:**  Number(18) in following string needs to be change as per your schema_name length "left(substr(column_default,18),-12)"

+Below function will reset all the sequnces in a schema to resceptive column max value +1.

 create or replace function schema_name.seq_reset(p_schemaname text) RETURNS text AS $$ declare